 Successful Threads With A Die

 While the Tap & Die go hand in hand as threading tools, they are very different in the way they work.
-There are also different tricks for success.
+They seem very similar, just inside out, but that makes it so there are different tricks for success.
 So, we will talk success tips for making external threads with a die.

-What Is A Die?
+What Is A Thread Die?

 Tap & Die for ThreadsRemember this picture?
 It comes from our article on tapping for internal threads.
 The long straight parts in this image are taps – for cutting threads on the internal surfaces of a hole.
 The round cylindrical parts in the image are dies – for cutting threads on the external surfaces of a cylinder.

-For DIY there are 2 really good uses for dies.
-The first, for chasing threads; and the second, for creating them.
-The first, chasing or clearing external threads with a die, is the simpler case, so we can start there.
+The first use, chasing or clearing existing external threads with a die, is the simpler case, so we can start there.

 Anatomy Of The Tool